HER (2023) Strange Town Theatre/Thrive Edinburgh

 The House that Melts with the Rain is a play about a woman who refuses to leave her home despite it visibly melting in the rain.
 It explores how breakable individuals cope in today's world of national security incidents, fearmongering and uncertainty and the importance of finding the hope through the clouds.

-Originally a 15 minute scene as part of the Tron 100 Festival in 2016, an early draft of the The House that Melts with the Rain was performed script in hand with In Motion Theatre Company as part of their Winter Words event in December 2016 and again in Edinburgh with Black Dingo Productions in January 2017.
+Originally a 15 minute scene as part of the Tron 100 Festival in 2016, a first draft of the The House that Melts with the Rain was performed script in hand with In Motion Theatre Company as part of their Winter Words event in December 2016 and again in Edinburgh with Black Dingo Productions in January 2017.
 It was directed by Kolbrun Bjort Sigfusdottir and performed by Kirsty Eila McIntyre and Vivien Reid.

 "I've seen him.
 At his front window.
 Same time every day.
 Wearing an ill fitting dressing gown that never covers his skin.
 It's burgundy.
 And gapes like an open mouth."